Best Practices for Predicting Member Churn

 ClosedLoop has a number of different features built into the platform that automates the process of ingesting disparate data sources, including custom proprietary data sets.
 In this automated approach, testing and experimenting which data sources yield incremental predictive value requires minimal effort.
 Since the effort is minimal, try testing as many data sources as you can!

 A few of the features include automated data dictionary creation, auto-detection of data types, and auto-clean support for common healthcare elements including diagnosis, procedure, and drug codes.
-A complete list of the ClosedLoop features can be found in our Platform Technical Guide.

 When predicting member churn, we’ve found a couple external data sources that can increase model accuracy.
 For example social determinants data such as the USDA Food Atlas and the Census data (which are also public!) can provide a lot of value by giving you a picture of the nutritional and economical landscape of your population.
 Now, starting with these data sources on their own would not yield very good results (and it’s extremely tricky to do), but layering them on top of a baseline model containing claims with patient demographic data is highly effective.
 The more data sources that power your predictive model, the more comprehensive and explainable your risk-scores can be.